getbraincloud/examples-cloudcode/examples/PostToLeaderboards/readme.md

 # PostToLeaderboards
 ## Purpose
-This script allows you to efficiently post to multiple leaderboards.
+This script allows you to post to multiple leaderboards efficiently.

 ## Script
 Click [PostToLeaderboards.cloudcode.js](PostToLeaderboards.cloudcode.js) to download the file.